numpy/numpy/doc/source/user/c-info.how-to-extend.rst

         and 4) any scalar object (becomes a zero-dimensional array).
 Sub-classes of the ndarray that otherwise fit the requirements will be passed through.
-If you want to ensure a base-class ndarray, then use :c:data:`NPY_ENSUREARRAY` in the requirements flag.
+If you want to ensure a base-class ndarray, then use :c:data:`NPY_ARRAY_ENSUREARRAY` in the requirements flag.
 A copy is made only if necessary.
-If you want to guarantee a copy, then pass in :c:data:`NPY_ENSURECOPY` to the requirements flag.
+If you want to guarantee a copy, then pass in :c:data:`NPY_ARRAY_ENSURECOPY` to the requirements flag.

     *typenum*